 What if it’s not you, but it’s in your presence?

 It always amazes me how kids literally hear everything!
 You think they’re so into playing with toys in the next room while you’re in the kitchen talking to another adult.
 On the ride home they ask you questions about your conversation.
 Or they randomly repeat something and you’re like “where did you hear that?!”
-When my niece and nephew do this it blows my mind!
 I know my son’s days are right around the corner.

 Those eyes and ears busy!
 They are watching and listening even when we don’t think they are.

 It is my responsibility to advocate for my child.
-When I was pregnant my mother told me “you are Luke’s advocate”.
+When I was pregnant my mother told me “you are his advocate”.

 I have taken that serious since he was in the womb.
 There’s certain comparisons that I don’t approve of.
 If it happens in my presence I will be sticking up for him.
 If he is also there, then I will be correcting the comparison to that person in my son’s presence.
 The point is that I want my son to see me protecting and supporting him.